hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 Treasure Hunter 3 5 4 3 4 1 2 1 9
-Weapons/Armour: Gromril armour, helmet, mining pick (great weapon), dagger, hammer, treasure maps, and lantern.
+Weapons/Armor: Gromril armor, helmet, mining pick (great weapon), dagger, hammer, treasure maps, and lantern.
 Skills: The Dwarf Treasure Hunter may choose from Combat, & Strength when he gains a new skill.
 In addition,